Showing posts with label health. Show all posts

 * Most fruits (bananas, apples, oranges).

-* Processed and packaged foods high in carbs.
+* Processed and packaged foods are high in carbs.

 Benefits of the Keto Diet.